KEDM Public Radio began the 2017 “Give the Joy of Learning” campaign with a book drive at Lexington Elementary School.

 Students, parents and the community can bring new or “like new” books to Lexington or the United Way by December 8.
 The books will be distributed in December to students in schools in the City of Monroe as well as Ouachita, Lincoln and Union parishes as part of the year-end “Give the Joy of Learning” fundraising campaign for KEDM.

 Nearly 71% of fourth graders in Louisiana are not reading at grade level, according to “The Nation’s Report Card, NAEP-2015 Mathematics & Reading Assessments.”
-In 2016, KEDM partnered with the United Way of Northeast Louisiana to identify fourteen schools in the listening area whose students would most benefit from starting or growing a home library.
+In 2016, KEDM partnered with the United Way of Northeast Louisiana to identify twelve schools in the listening area whose students would most benefit from starting or growing a home library.

 “Last year, this campaign provided more than 1,000 books to second graders in 12 schools,” said KEDM Development Director Lila Strode.
 “This year, we’re including first graders to reach over 1,700 students.”

 When donors give to KEDM between now and December 8 as part of the “Give the Joy of Learning” campaign, the station will deliver a book in the donor’s name to a child in an area school.
 Each $20 donation places one book in the hands of a child.
 A $100 donation sends five children home for the holidays with books.